Arveng Training & Engineering

 The final project will be online, with, of course, the instructor’s support.

-This program is endorsed by ASME and IECET (International Accreditors for Continuing Education and Training).
+This Master is approved by ASME and IACET (International Accreditors for Continuing Education and Training).

-The certificate is issued by ASME upon completion of the master’s degree.
+The certificate is issued by ASME upon completion.

 The issuance of the certificate does not entail any additional payment, it is included in the cost of the master.